HunterGleason/rising_stage_sampler/README.md

 ## Calibration

 1. Leave the analog output from the potentiometer disconnected from the MCU [schematic](https://github.com/HunterGleason/rising_stage_sampler/blob/with_temp/siphon_sampler.svg), with a > 5V power supply connected measure the voltage on the output of the potentiometer, with the turbidity sensor in a solution of 0 NTU adjust the potentiometer so that the voltage is no more than 3.3 V, and ideally around 3.0 V. Once set, this should not have to be repeated.
 The output from the potentiometer can now be connected to the MCU [schematic](https://github.com/HunterGleason/rising_stage_sampler/blob/with_temp/siphon_sampler.svg).
-2. Set the 'slope' and 'intercept' parameters to 1.0 and 0.0, respectively (see Parameter File section), this will return the measured turbidity sensor voltage in millivolts (0-3300).
+2. Set the *slope* and *intercept* parameters to 1.0 and 0.0, respectively (see Parameter File section), this will return the measured turbidity sensor voltage in millivolts (0-3300).
 3. In the parameter file name the output file something recognizable, e.g., 'calibration.csv'.
-4. Recommend setting 'satcom' parameter to '0'.
+4. Recommend setting *satcom* parameter to *0*.
 5. Set other parameters to deployment values.
 6. Recommend setting TPL5110 interval to 30 seconds.
 7. Place turbidity probe in NTU standard solution, starting with NTU == 0.